 Question: What do I do if my trash or recycling was not collected?

 Answer: Please contact DPW if your trash or recycling is not collected and we will add your address to the “missed” list.
 This list is provided to the waste hauler at the end of each day.
 The waste hauler will typically pick up the missed items on the next day.
-DPW contact information is provided below.
+DPW can be contacted

 Question: Will the City be issuing parking tickets for vehicles parked and blocking access to my trash carts?

 Answer: The City does not currently plan to issue parking tickets for vehicles blocking access to the trash carts.
 The City requests that residents, neighbors, and visitor be courteous and park in such a manner as to NOT impede access to the trash carts.
 However, if your trash in not collected, please contact DPW to report that your trash has been “missed”.

 Question: Who do I contact for more information on the program?

 Answer: Please contact DPW for any questions and to schedule appointments for bulky waste pick-ups at 401.728.0500 x 233 or email firstname.lastname@example.org.

 Question: Can I receive additional blue recycling carts?

 Answer: Additional blue 95-gallon trash carts may be purchased by calling the Department of Public Works (DPW), 250 Armistice Boulevard for $30.00 for each additional cart.

 Question: Why was the decision made to obtain 65-gallon trash carts?